SpongePowered/SpongeDocs/source/plugin/data/index.rst

 Value
 ~~~~~

 Within the Data API, a value referred to by a ``Key`` is encoded in a container object.
-For this documentation, it
+For this documentation,
-is referred to as 'value container' to avoid confusion with the actual value, but note that the class name
+it is referred to as 'keyed value' to avoid confusion with the actual value.
+A keyed value encapsulates the
-``ValueContainer`` has another meaning in the API.
-A value container encapsulates the actual data value (if it is
+actual data value (if it is present), a default value (to be used if no direct value is present) and the Key by
-present), a default value (to be used if no direct value is present) and the Key by which the value is identified.
+which the value is identified.

 Contents
 ========